Reading time: 9 mins

 The Galapagos Islands are renowned throughout the world for being one of the best destinations for scuba diving.
 However, this is not the only activity that you can do in these waters.
 During September and October, the arrival of the Humboldt Current provides the waters of the Galapagos with more translucency, optimizing conditions for even more activities both above and below the surface.

 You should keep in mind that only select cruises and hotels in the Galapagos offer all the equipment you need to take part in these activities and make the best use of your time in the ocean.
 Make sure that your cruise or hotel offers everything you and your companion need for all the activities you want to do.
+And if you’re wondering about the best time to visit Galapagos, it’s worth researching the available options and amenities provided by different accommodations and cruises.

 Please note: If you choose to stay at a hotel, inquire about which activities are offered and how much access to the Galapagos National Park is guaranteed.